Banff vs Canmore • Which Town is Better For Your Vacation?

 Canmore

-Canmore has a little less to do if you want to spend the day indoors.
+Canmore has slightly less to do if you want to spend the day indoors.
 However, they do have Elevation Place, which is a community center with two indoor pools, a lazy river, slides, a rock climbing gym, and a fitness center.

 There are also many shops and restaurants, but nowhere near as many in Banff.
 Canmore also has more golf courses, such as the Silvertip Golf and Country Club, Canmore Golf and Curling Club, and Stewart Creek Golf and Country Club.

-Canmore has many great hikes that are not within walking distance outside of the center of town, but they are close.
+Canmore has many great hikes that are not within walking distance outside of the center of town, but they are a close drive away.
 The popular trails include Grassi Lakes, Grotto Canyon, Ha Ling Peak, Lady Macdonald, East End of Rundle, Grotto Mountain, and Policemans Creek Boardwalk in the town center.

 You also have some excellent mountain biking opportunities around the Canmore Nordic Center and various sections of the town.
 If you like to mountain bike, there is no comparison between Banff and Canmore, as there are better mountain biking trails in Canmore, with several options for rentals in town.